TuxVinyards/qqX/README.md

 ![alpha-zoom-qget](https://github.com/TuxVinyards/qqX/assets/3956806/bfde0aef-9094-443d-a11d-5bd6745e5702)

-Release 1.7.01 added a choice of 5 _menu styles_ and of  [Custom Menus](https://github.com/TuxVinyards/qqX/wiki/Custom-Menus) :rocket:
+Release 1.7.01 added a choice of 5 _menu styles_ and of  [Custom Menus](https://github.com/TuxVinyards/qqX/wiki/Custom-Menus) and 1.7.03 added:

-And 1.7.03 added

 - A _handy distro rename function_ which helps with upgrades and will update all the .conf internals in one click.